 How can we expect to perform at our best if we aren’t maintaining our health?
 It seems like a no-brainer that good health would lead to good performance, but self care is usually the first thing that people cut out of their lives when times get tough.
 In my experience, the times when I’ve felt most insecure and anxious were also the same times when I wasn’t maintaining my self-care routine.
 I believe that participating in positive activities to improve your health is a courageous act.
 In a way, you’re telling yourself that you are important enough to take care of, and that’s a powerful statement.

-While there are infinite ways to practices self care, let’s go over the basics.
+While there are infinite ways to practices self care and build confidence, let’s go over the basics.
 Make sure that you’re sleeping.
 If you aren’t getting the appropriate amount of sleep at night, your brain and body literally can’t function at their highest levels.
 And guess what?
 That means that you won’t be functioning at your highest level, and it will be harder for you to achieve your goals.
 Get your body moving each day to wake up your muscles, and prioritize your mental health too.
 Find ways to manage your anxiety, and don’t be afraid to speak to a doctor if you just aren’t feeling like yourself.

 Next, you’ll want to make sure you’re fueling your body with the right nutrients.
 Eat as healthy as you can, drink water every chance you get, and of course, splurge on a giant bowl of ice cream every once in a while.
 By feeding your body the right foods and maintaining your blood sugar levels, you will notice that you feel better each day.
-And when you feel better, it’s going to be easier to take on challenges and develop confidence.
+And when you feel better, it’s going to be easier to take on challenges and build confidence.

 I’ve been stocking up on snacks that give me protein and nutrients but are still a treat.
 I have been obsessed with the Special K Protein Snack Bars in the Caramel Pretzel Cashew for the past month, and they are the perfect snack to keep in my desk drawers and purse.
 They’re melt-proof and perfect for on-the-go snacking.